wangihzyue/ECM-replication/README.md

 ### Introduction

-Replicate Emotional Conversation Generation with Internal Memory (not realize external memory).
+Replicate Emotion Classifier with LSTM and Emotional Conversation Generation with Emotional Embedding and Internal Memory (not realize external memory).
+For classifier, use BiLSTM to train for emotional classifier following the essay *Emotional Chatting Machine: Emotional Conversation Generation with Internal and External Memory*.<sup>[2]</sup>.
+Concat first time stamp output and last time stamp output from BiLSTM and use linear layer to produce a 6 dimensions vector to conduct the classification of emotion with 0.001 learning rate and 50 epoches.
+But the classification of LSTM can only reach about 0.48.
 For encoder-decoder and attention mechanism, I follow the realization in Pytorch official website<sup>[1]</sup>.
 Then, add emotion embedding and internal memory with write gate and read gate for emotional chatting machine following the essay of *Emotional Chatting Machine: Emotional Conversation Generation with Internal and External Memory*.<sup>[2]</sup>

 The dataset I use is the *stc-3_emotion_train.json*.

-### Instruction
+### Instruction for Emotional Conversation Generation

 ###### 1. parameter